flutter/website/src/get-started/flutter-for/ios-devs.md

 The `SliverGridDelegateWithFixedCrossAxisCount`
 delegate determines various parameters that the grid
-uses to lay out its components, such as `crossAxisCount`, which is the number of items per row that is displayed horizontally, and `mainAxisExtent`, which dictates the number of pixels each row must have.
+uses to lay out its components.
+This includes `crossAxisCount`, which dictates the number of items displayed on each row.

-One distinction between SwiftUI's `Grid` and Flutter's `GridView` is that in SwiftUI the `Grid` is fed with instances of `GridRow`, but in Flutter `GridView` uses the delegate to decide how the grid should lay out its components.
+One distinction between SwiftUI's `Grid` and Flutter's `GridView` is that `Grid` requires `GridRow`.
+But, `GridView` uses the delegate to decide how the grid should lay out its components.

 ### Creating a scroll view

-In SwiftUI, to create custom scrolling components, you would use `ScrollView`.
-The following example displays a series of `PersonView` instances on the screen in a vertically scrollable fashion:
+In SwiftUI, you use `ScrollView` to create custom scrolling components.
+The following example displays a series of `PersonView` instances in a scrollable fashion:

 ```swift
 ScrollView {